Monday, 2 March 2020

 Similarly, the Bible distinguishes between Christians and non-Christians in terms of their liability to condemnation.
 For example, in John 3:18 we read:

-Anyone who believes in Him [Jesus] is not condemned, but anyone who does not believe is already condemned, because he has not believed in the name of the One and Only Son of God.”
+Anyone who believes in him [Jesus] is not condemned, but anyone who does not believe is already condemned, because he has not believed in the name of the one and only Son of God.’

 This is clear that Christians are on track for final salvation, whereas non-Christians are on track for final punishment.